chrysillala/nextjs-blog/posts/nullish-coalescing.md

 It's really powerful and we have so much to explore.

-*Optional Chaining is a new feature in ES2020.*
+*Nullish Coalescing is a new feature in ES2020.*